We Keep Less So You Make More

 Similarly, if someone suffers chemical burns at work due to lax safety standards, he or she may have grounds for a workers’ compensation claim.
 The injured employee may also be entitled to bring a third-party work injury claim against the manufacturer or distributor of the harmful substance, as well as against other third parties that may have acted negligently or wrongfully, leading to the accident.

-If you were injured in a fire that occurred on someone else’s property, such as an apartment complex or commercial retail space, you could have a claim against the property owner if you can prove that he or she negligently failed to conduct routine property maintenance and/or was aware of or should have been aware of a dangerous condition that existed on the property and which contributed to or caused the fire.
+If you suffered a burn injury in a fire that occurred on someone else’s property, such as an apartment complex or commercial retail space, you could have a claim against the property owner if you can prove that he or she negligently failed to conduct routine property maintenance and/or was aware of or should have been aware of a dangerous condition that existed on the property and which contributed to or caused the fire.
 In such instances, you would be able to bring a premises liability claim against the landlord, building manager, landowner, or another liable party.

 At NeJame Law, our Orlando burn injury lawyers know how to investigate accidents to determine how an individual was injured and, most importantly, who is liable.
 We have the experience, resources, and skills to properly litigate your claim.
 You should not have to simply suffer the consequences of someone else’s negligence on your own, and our team is here to fight for the justice you deserve.